 Get help managing electricity costs.

 The delivery of Ontario’s conservation and demand management programs is now centralized and administered provincially by the Independent Electricity System Operator (IESO).
-Energy efficiency has been, and will continue to be, a valuable resource for the Ontario grid.
+Customers may continue to apply for these programs directly with the IESO using the Save on Energy website.

 As a community company, Hydro Ottawa has played an important role in promoting energy conservation.
 The IESO and local distribution companies across the province have achieved strong results.
 Working collaboratively, we have reduced consumption, engaged customers and avoided the need for additional investments in the electricity system.

 IESO will continue to deliver a valuable and cost-effective system resource that will help customers better manage their energy costs through Save on Energy programs.

 Time-of-use (TOU) gives you more control over your electricity bill, enabling you to save money during hours when electricity is more expensive.
 On-peak, mid-peak and off-peak periods reflect the cost of producing electricity at different times of the day based on demand.